Multiple giant eruptions and X-ray emission in the recoiling AGN/LBV candidate SDSS1133: Acknowledgements

 \section{Acknowledgements}

 {

-We thank Masaomi Tanaka and Hirofumi Noda for a fruitful discussion.
+M.~K. acknowledges the JSPS overseas research fellowship.
+M.~K. acknowledges the referee for his/her constructive comments to improve this paper.
+M.~K. thanks Wenbin Lu, Masaomi Tanaka and Hirofumi Noda for a fruitful discussion.
 A part of this work was initiated during my stay at Caltech under the Caltech-Japan visiting program in Astronomy, and M.~K. is grateful to Matthew J. Graham for his support and hospitality during the visit.

 This research made use of {\tt Astropy}, a community-developed core Python package for Astronomy \citep{ast13}.
 We used {\tt numpy} \citep{num20}, {\tt scipy} \citep{sci20}, {\tt extinction} \citep{bar16}, and {\tt speclite}\footnote{\href{https://github.com/desihub/speclite}{https://github.com/desihub/speclite}} in the data analysis.